metagov/data-puddle/contrib/README.md

 This is not yet define, we use github issues for now.

 ## Docker
-We use docker to build VocBench, using this convention:
+We use docker to build VocBench, using this semver convention:

 - `latest` is the unstable version, rebuild on `main` branch
 - `v<sem ver>` is published when we add a tag on the repository
-- `<hash>` the commit hash for PR
+- `<pr-number>` the pr identifier

+The docker images can be found in: [`ghcr.io/metagov/data-puddle/vocbench3`](https://ghcr.io/metagov/data-puddle/vocbench3)

 ## Local Development